Para ver esta información en español, haga aquí.

-Creating a common vision and implementation plan for Bend's core areas by combining tools, incentives, and programs such as Urban Renewal.
+Creating a common vision and implementation plan for Bend's core areas by combining tools, incentives, and programs such as Tax Increment Financing (TIF).

-This project will work to create a common vision and implementation plan for the Core Area of the City.
+This project created a common vision and implementation plan for the Core Area of the City.
 This includes four of the opportunity areas included in the 2016 Urban Growth Boundary expansion (Bend Central District, East Downtown, Inner Highway 20 / Greenwood, and KorPine).
-Through this process, the City will work with property owners, area residents, and other stakeholders to:
+Through this project, the City worked with property owners, area residents, and other stakeholders to:

 - Develop an urban design framework for the area.

 - Identify needed circulation improvements to enhance connectivity within and between areas as well as to the city at large.

 - Identify programs and projects for the area, including streetscape improvements, public spaces, gateways, affordable housing, or art and beautification programs.